learnk8s/learnk8s.io/src/k8sOnWindows/content.md

 choco install docker-desktop -y
 ```

-Restart your laptop.
+You should restart your laptop after you install Docker.

 Docker will ask you if you wish to enable Hyper-V.

 ![Enabling Hyper-V with Docker](enable_hyper_v.png)

 Yes, you do!

 You should be aware that Docker requires VT-X/AMD-v virtual hardware extension to be enabled before you can run any container.

 Depending on your computer, you may need to reboot and enable it in your BIOS.

-> You can check if VT-X/AMD-v is enabled by running `systeminfo` from the
+> You can check if VT-X/AMD-v is enabled by running `systeminfo` from the command prompt.
-> command prompt.

 If you're unsure VT-X/AMD-v was enabled, don't worry.

 If you don't have it, Docker will greet you with the following error message:

 > Hardware assisted virtualization and data execution protection must be enabled in the BIOS.